any-tdf/stdf/doc/guide/internation_en.md

 <script>
     import { setContext } from 'svelte'; // import setContext
     import en_US from 'stdf/lang/en_US'; // import language file

-    setContext('lang', en_US); // set language
+    setContext('STDF_lang', en_US); // set language
 </script>
 ```

-All child components of this component (including STDF components) can obtain the current language configuration using `getContext('lang')`.
+All child components of this component (including STDF components) can obtain the current language configuration using `getContext('STDF_lang')`.
 More flexible is that another language can be configured in some parts of the application.

 Note that **Context switching is not reactive**, and language switching in most applications does not require real-time response.